As an avid Scotland traveller I do not really care about the season of travel. So I thought: "Why not go to Scotland in winter?"

 Stirling also has a pedestrian zone with shops and restaurants and I have never seen that many hairdresser/barber shops within a short distance! ;-)

 If you are in Stirling during the summer, you can visit the Highland Games - a combination of sportive events, music and festival.
-We went there in 2011 and had a lot of fun (and a nice view from the venue over to Stirling Castle and William Wallace Monument).
+We went there in 2011 and had a lot of fun (and a nice view from the venue over to Stirling Castle and the National Wallace Monument).

 What was the weather like?